YOUR RECIPE FOR CONVECTION COOKING!

 Place the bird breast side down on a rimmed baking sheet.
 Holding it firmly in place with one hand, cut down one side of the backbone with a sharp knife or poultry shears to detach the thigh bone from the breastbone.
 It takes some effort, so go slowly.
 Continue cutting along the backbone, through the rib cage to the wing and detach the wing joint.
 Repeat on the other side then remove the backbone.
 To flatten the turkey, place your hand on one side of the breast and press down until you hear the bone crack.
 Repeat these steps on the other side.

 Season the turkey with 1 tablespoon of Kosher salt and some freshly ground pepper.
-Cover it loosely with plastic wrap and refrigerate.
+Cover the turkey with a sheet of wax paper and refrigerate.

 Remove the turkey from the refrigerator at least 2 hours in advance of cooking to lose the chill.
 At that time you can add some flavoring ingredients to the pan: onion and garlic, parsley and thyme sprigs and sprinkle the turkey with your preferred seasoning.
-Place the turkey on the pan and brush with some olive or vegetable oil.
+Place the turkey on a rack in a shallow pan and brush with some vegetable oil or clarified butter.

-The turkey should be cooked in a shallow pan with or without a rack.
-If your oven has an internal meat probe, insert the needle into the thickest part of the breast, taking care not to touch bone and when you slide the turkey into the oven program the meat probe to reach an internal temperature of 165°F. While the turkey is resting it will come to the perfect carving temperature of approximately 180 - 185 degrees.
+If your oven has an internal meat probe, insert the needle into the thickest part of the breast, taking care not to touch bone then slide the pan into the oven.
+Close the door, touch the Probe symbol and program the meat probe to reach an internal temperature of 165°F. While the turkey is resting it will come to the perfect carving temperature of approximately 180 - 185 degrees.

 Allow approximately 1 hour for a 10 - 12lb turkey to roast in this method and 1 hour 15 mins for a 12 - 15lb turkey to cook to perfection.